 What about my privacy?
 I’ve had trouble with privacy at my VA facility.

-This Directive very clearly states that all medical and administrative staff will treat any information about a person’s transition-related treatment or transgender status as confidential unless the patient gives permission to share this information.
-The Directive also indicates that all VA staff are to provide care to transgender patients “without discrimination in a manner consistent with care and management of all Veteran patients.”
+This Directive very clearly states that all medical and administrative staff will treat any information about a person’s transition-related treatment or transgender status as confidential unless relevant to medical care or when the patient gives permission to share this information.
+The Directive also indicates that all VA staff are to provide care to transgender patients “without discrimination in a manner consistent with care and management of all Veterans.”

-Does the new VA policy affect my medical records?
+Does the VA policy affect my medical records?

 Who can I contact if I have problems accessing the medical care that I need?